ioBroker/ioBroker.vis-2-widgets-react-template/README.md

 Some important places:

 1. `io-package.json` => `common.visWidgets`
-2. `src-widgets-ts/vite.config.ts` from line 13
+2. `src-widgets-ts/vite.config.ts` => `federation({ name, exposes })`: `name` must be equal to `common.visWidgets.<entry>.name` and `exposes` must list all widgets from `components` plus `./translations`
 3. File `DemoWidget.tsx`
 4. Check existence of attribute `"bundlerType": "module"` in `io-package.json`

-File in directory `src-widgets-ts/index.html` `src-widgets-ts/src/index.tsx` and is only to satisfy the compiler and will not be used in production.
+The files `src-widgets-ts/index.html` and `src-widgets-ts/src/index.tsx` are only there to satisfy the compiler and will not be used in production.

 For debugging, please see [Debugging](#debugging-with-vite-typescript-or-javascript)

-## Development with JavaScript + CRA

-It is not suggested to develop the widgets with JavaScript and CRA, but it is possible.

-After all entries with `vis-2-widgets-react-template` are replaced to your adapter name in `package.json`, `io-package.json` and file `admin/vis-2-widgets-react-template.png` renamed too, you can start with renaming of widgets.

-Some important places:

-1. `io-package.json` => `common.visWidgets`
-2. `src-widgets-js/modulefederation.config.js` from line 4
-3. File `DemoWidget.jsx`
-4. Check that attribute `bundlerType` in `io-package.json` is not set.
-(Important!)

-File in directory `src-widgets-js/src/index.jsx` is only to satisfy the compiler and will not be used in production.

-By development, you can start the script from `src-widgets-js` folder with `npm run start` command, and then on port 4173 you will see the demo widget.

-For faster development, you can:

-- start dev-server with installed web and vis-2 adapter with the following command `dev-server watch --noStart`.
-If your adapter contains adapter backend logic, start your adapter with a suitable launch configuration.
-- start in src-widgets-js: `npm run start`
-- write in object `system.adapter.vis-2-widgets-react-template.0`=>`common.visWidgets.vis2DemoWidget.url` to `http://localhost:4173/customWidgets.js`
-- Press F5 in `iobroker.vis-2` web page

 ## Development with JavaScript + vite

-It is suggested to develop the widgets with TypeScript.
+It is suggested to develop the widgets with TypeScript, but JavaScript works with the same vite setup.
-Compared to the solution JavaScript + CRA, vite is much faster and more resource-efficient in the build process

 After all entries with `vis-2-widgets-react-template` are replaced to your adapter name in `package.json`, `io-package.json` and file `admin/vis-2-widgets-react-template.svg` renamed too, you can start with renaming of widgets.
 (You can use PNG files too)